-- This policy will be approved and amended from time to time by full Council and specific objectives in each round of funding will be agreed by the Finance and Governance Committee.
+- This policy will be approved and amended from time to time by full Council.
 Decisions to make grants are delegated to the Finance and Governance Committee, which will meet in public. - 2.
-This grant rounds will be open from 1st August to 25th September 2023.
-The Committee will meet in mid October to make decisions. - 3.
+This grant rounds will be open from 1st October to the end of December 2024.
+The Committee will meet in January 2025 to make decisions. - 3.
 The Committee will be provided with a report summarising each eligible bid and a copy of the application form. - 4.
 Grant payment will usually made by bank transfer within one week of the decision being communicated to the applicant. - 5.
 Organisations in receipt of funding are required to comply with terms and conditions set out in any offer letter.
 They will be asked to report in writing on how the grant has been used within six months of the spending having been completed, providing whatever data has been collected about the impact of the spending or reporting against any criteria agreed at the point of a grant being awarded. - 6.
 The Council gives no undertaking that grant funding under this scheme will be available in future financial years. - 7.
 If an application is unsuccessful there is no right of appeal